4-Star Quarterback Recruit Andre Adams Revealing Commitment Between Colorado, Virginia Tech

 Breaking Down Andre Adams' Finalists

 Florida State is expected to start former Auburn quarterback Ashton Daniels, but the Seminoles' quarterback room is less clear for future seasons.
-As a result, could Adams be enticed at the opportunity to see the field early under Florida State coach Mike Norvell?
+Still, a chance at early playing time under Florida State coach Mike Norvell was not enough to land Adams.

 As for Colorado, the Buffaloes are expected to start redshirt freshman Julian Lewis, but Sanders and company have some options on the depth chart with transfer quarterback Isaac Wilson and freshman Kaneal Sweetwyne.